AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/share-an-object.md

 1. (Optional) Click **Advanced Options**&nbsp;to configure specific permissions&nbsp;on the object.

    View, Manage and Contribute have different advanced options depending on the selected object.
-   For more information about the permissions levels, see [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+   For more information about the permissions levels, see [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

    ![](assets/screen-shot-2013-12-04-at-1.14.11-pm.png)